 What Is Shirataki

 Shirataki refers to noodles made of konjac yams.
-It’s used in various hot pot dishes in Japan but has also gained attention outside Japanese cuisine for its low calorie and high fiber content.
-Shirataki is an excellent substitute for regular wheat noodles.
+It’s used in various hot pot dishes in Japan but has also gained attention outside Japanese cuisine for its low-calorie and high-fiber content.
+It’s an excellent substitute for regular wheat noodles.

 Regional Differences: Shirataki & Ito Konnyaku

-Shirataki noodles have two names based on how its made.
+It have two names based on how it’s made.
 In eastern Japan (Tokyo area), it goes by Shirataki, and Ito Konnyaku (糸こんにゃく) in western Japan (Osaka area).

 In short, shirataki is prepared by pushing konnyaku through tiny holes to make the threads.
 Ito konnyaku is prepared by cutting konnyaku jelly into threads.

-Nowadays, both methods use the shirataki method, but the regional names were kept intact.
+Nowadays, both methods use the shirataki method, but the regional names are kept intact.
 Ito konnyaku is generally thicker than shirataki, with a square cross-section and a darker color.

 What Does It Taste Like

-Shirataki is tasteless but absorbs flavors and sauces well, hence its use in nabe dishes.
+It is tasteless but absorbs flavors and sauces well, hence its use in nabe dishes.
 The texture is chewy and bouncy, which some may find difficult the first time.
+It’s slightly thicker than angel hair pasta.

 How To Use

 Shirataki can be purchased wet or dry.
 The wet variety is water-packed, which can be used once you drain the liquid.
-Some prefer to parboil, dry roast in a frying pan, or wash the noodles before use to remove the smell, but this is a personal preference.
+Some prefer boil, dry roast in a frying pan, or rinse the noodles before use to remove the smell, but this is a personal preference.
 Dry shirataki can be added directly to the pot without reconstituting.

 Recipes Using Shirataki